-- 1. After powering down a node, pull it out from the chassis. - 2.
-Remove the PCI slot shield from the slot you wish to populate. - 3.
-Fully seat the card into the slot, pushing down with your thumbs evenly on both sides of the card. - 4.
-Finish by using a screw to secure the top of the card shield to the chassis.
-The PCI slot shield protects the serverboard and its components from EMI and aid in proper ventilation, so make sure it is always in place. - 5.
-Insert the node back into the chassis and power it on.
+- 1. After powering down the system, remove the PCI slot shield. - 2.
+Fully seat the card into the slot, pushing down with your thumbs evenly on both sides of the card. - Finish by using a screw to secure the top of the card shield to the chassis.
+The PCI slot shield protects the serverboard and its components from EMI and aid in proper ventilation, so make sure it is always in place.